python-trio/trio/docs/source/tutorial.rst

    0
    >>>>

-This is an *incredibly common mistake*.
+Forgetting an ``await`` like this is an *incredibly common mistake*.
 You will mess this up.
 Everyone does.
 And Python will not help you as much as you'd hope 😞.
 The key thing to remember is: if you see the magic words ``RuntimeWarning: coroutine '...' was never awaited``, then this *always* means that you made the mistake of leaving out an ``await`` somewhere, and you should ignore all the other error messages you see and go fix that first, because there's a good chance the other stuff is just collateral damage.
 (I'm not even sure what all that other junk in the PyPy output is.
-Fortunately I don't need to know, I just need to fix my function.)
+Fortunately I don't need to know, I just need to fix my function!)

 Here's what's going on.
 In Trio, every time we use ``await`` it's to call an async function, and every time we call an async function we